-WHEREAS the laws now in force for regulating the militia of the Commonwealth, are found to be infufficient for the faid burbole: I. Be it therefore enacted by the Senate and House of Representatives, Lawheresofors in General Court assembled, and by the authority of the same.
-That make for regulating the militia aforesaid, the several laws heretofore made for regulating the militia aforesaid, the, and hereby are repealed.
+WHEREAS the laws now in force for regulating the militia of the Commonwealth, are found to be infufficient for the faid burbole: I. Be it therefore enacted by the Senate and House of Representatives, Lawsberecolors in General Court assembled, and by the authority of the same.
+That made for regulating the milii the several laws heretofore made for regulating the militia aforesaid, tis, repealed. be, and hereby are repealed.
 Proviso.